James Mackintosh: Freemasonry

 He was Initiated into Scottish Freemasonry in Lodge Holyrood House (St. Luke's), No.44, (Edinburgh) on 28 November 1785.

 Death

 Sir James Mackintosh died at home, 15 Langham Place, London at the age of 66.
 A chicken bone became stuck in his throat, causing a traumatic choking episode.
 The bone was removed, but he died a month later on 30 May 1832.
 He was buried in Hampstead on 4 June.

 Legacy

-A Life, by his son R. J. Mackintosh, was published in 1836.
+A Life, by his son Robert James Mackintosh, was published in 1836.
 An edition of his works, in three volumes, (apart from the History of England) was published in 1846, containing his ethical and historical dissertations, a number of essays on political and literary topics, reviews, and other contributions to periodical publications, and speeches on a variety of subjects delivered at the bar and in parliament.

 The Mackintosh River in Tasmania was named in his honour, by Henry Hellyer in November 1828.